 While the new Elantra arrived in showrooms this year, as a 2017 model, it’s thought the Elantra GT hatchback’s arrival will be deferred until 2017 because the outgoing model was just updated.
 It means the new hatch will likely arrive as a 2018 model.

-From the spy shots, we can see that the new Elantra GT is adopting a look that resembles the lines on the upmarket Genesis sedan.
+From the spy shots, we can see that the new Elantra GT is adopting a look that resembles the lines on the upmarket Genesis G90.
 Noticeably, a large hexagonal grille is paired with slim and sporty headlights, while clean and refined surfaces add a touch of elegance.

 2017 Hyundai Elantra, 2015 Los Angeles Auto Show